Scaryrocker8/another-raylib-cpp-cmake-template/README.md

 To actually compile and run this you'll need VSCode's C/C++ Extension, CMake, a compiler and a debugger.

-Some common compilers include MinGW(Windows), Clang(Mac) or GCC(Linux), but there are dozens to chose from.
+Some common compilers include MinGW(Windows), Clang(Mac) or GCC(Linux), but there are dozens to choose from.

 Some common debuggers include WinDbg and x64dbg(Windows), LLDB(Mac) or GDB(Linux).
 Again, there are dozens others to choose from.